n8bird-oss/zenon-router/CONTRIBUTING.md

-# Contributing to Routerix
+# Contributing to zenon

-Thank you for your interest in contributing to Routerix!
+Thank you for your interest in contributing to zenon!

 ## How to Contribute